HectorENevarez/FaceRecognitionLock/client/README.md

 ### client_real.py
 This is the script for our client side of the client-server connection.
-The script procedes as follows:
+The script proceeds as follows:
 * First, the host IP and port are identified and saved
-* Then, a cleint socket is initialized and connected
+* Then, a client socket is initialized and connected
 * Next, the snapped image of the user is read and sent to the server
 * After the server finishes the facial recognition, the result is received on the client side, decrypted, and returned to a variable for use in the main script